-The Secretary of the particular service concerned may authorize special duty pay to enlisted members performing designated special duties.
-Examples of some jobs which qualify for this special pay are military recruiters, and (in the Air Force), First Sergeants.
+The secretary of the particular service concerned may authorize special duty pay to enlisted members performing designated special duties.
+Examples of some jobs that qualify for this special pay are military recruiters and (in the Air Force), First Sergeants.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 8.

 Nuclear Officer Pay

 Naval nuclear officers receive both an initial bonus and yearly incentive pay for extending their service commitment.
 The yearly incentive pay is determined by the Secretary of the Navy.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 12.

 Navy officers in the pay grade of O-6 and below receive a monthly special pay when assigned duties as a commanding officer over a ship or unit designated by the Secretary of the Navy.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 13.